New York Times leads the way at 2020 Pulitzers

 The Baltimore Sun took home the local reporting accolade for reporting on a financial relationship between the city's mayor and a public hospital system that her office oversaw.

-Two organizations won the national reporting award: ProPublica for an investigation into a series of accidents in the US Navy and The Seattle Times for coverage that exposed design flaws in Boeing's 737 Max.
+The national reporting award went to two organisations: ProPublica for an investigation into a series of accidents in the US Navy, and The Seattle Times for its coverage that exposed design flaws in Boeing's 737 Max.

 The Associated Press was awarded the feature photography prize for images showing life in the contested Kashmir as India revoked its semi-autonomous status.

-A special citation was awarded to Ida B. Wells, an early pioneer of investigative journalism and a civil rights icon.
+A special citation was awarded to the late Ida B. Wells, an early pioneer of investigative journalism and a civil rights icon.